TheBengineer/GmusicExport/README.md

 Install Python 3.8+ (Tested with 3.8 and 3.9.5)

-Edit the config file to set the path to your music.

-Run main.py at least twice.
+Run <code>main.py</code> at least twice.
 Each run through will catch more files.

+Between runs, you can add mp3 tags to the remaining files to help the program identify them.

+You may also want to clean up the artists and albums in your <code>music-uploads-metadata.csv</code> file.